Retainers and Retention

 - Permanent: In some cases, a permanent retainer can be bonded to the inside of the teeth to keep them from shifting.
 This type of retainer is not noticeable by others.
 However, it can be a bit challenging to floss in the area.
 Specialized tools, such as floss threaders or interproximal brushes, can be used to clean around the appliance.

 There are several factors to consider when deciding which type of retainer is best.
-Our doctors at Smile Orthodontics can help you choose an option to fit your lifestyle.
+Our doctors at Suffolk Braces can help you choose an option to fit your lifestyle.

 Caring for Your Retainers